Karen Blixen: Life as a writer

 Her second book, now the best known of her works, Out of Africa, was published in 1937.
 Its success firmly established her reputation.
 Having learned from her previous experience, Blixen published the book first in Denmark and the United Kingdom, and then in the United States.
 Garnering another Book-of-the-Month Club choice, Blixen was assured of not only sales for this new work, but also renewed interest in Seven Gothic Tales.
 She was awarded the Tagea Brandt Rejselegat (a Danish prize for women in the arts or academic life) in 1939.
 The work brought attention from critics who were concerned not only with literary appraisal of the book, but also with defining Blixen's intentions and morality.
 Post-colonial criticism has linked her with contemporary British writers and in some cases branded her as just another morally bankrupt white European aristocrat.
-Danish scholars have not typically made judgments about her morality, perhaps understanding that while elements of racism and colonial prejudices, given the context and era, are inherent in the work, her position as an outsider, a Dane and a woman made evaluating her, rather than the work, more complex.
+Danish scholars have not typically made judgments about her morality, perhaps understanding that while colonial prejudices and elements of racism are inherent in the work, given the context and era, nevertheless her position as an outsider, a Dane and a woman makes evaluating her more complex.
 Some critics, including Carolyn Martin Shaw and Raoul Granqvist, have judged her to be a racist and a white supremacist, while other critics, such as Abdul R. JanMohamed, have recognized both her romanticized colonial attitudes and her understanding of colonial problems, as well as her concern and respect for African nationalists.

 Five years after the publication of Out of Africa, Blixen published a collection of short stories called Winter's Tales (1942; Vinter-eventyr).
 A departure from her previous Gothic works, the stories reflect the starkness of the times, occupation tinged with courage and pride, and hope for the future.
 The stories do not reflect resistance, but resilience, and explore the interdependence of opposites.
 She examines shame versus pride in "The Heroine", cowardice and courage in "The Pearls", master and servant in "The Invincible Slave-Owners", and life versus death as well as freedom versus imprisonment in "Peter and Rosa".
 In "Sorrow-acre", the best-known story of the collection, Blixen explores victimization and oppression.
 Because of the war, she had to be creative about getting the manuscript published, travelling to Stockholm and meeting with employees at both the American and British embassies.
 The Americans were unable to ship personal items, but the British embassy agreed, shipping the document to her publisher in the United States.
 Blixen did not receive further communication about Winter's Tales until after the war ended, when she received correspondence praising the stories from American troops who had read them in the Armed Services Editions during the conflict.